Universality properties of forcing: Introduction

 \section{Introduction}

 There have been several attempts in the literature to account for the central role of forcing in modern set-theoretic practice.
-For instance, forcing axioms and generic absoluteness results single out forcing as a canonical method for independence proofs in set theory, leading to fruitful applications in other areas of mathematics.
+For instance, forcing axioms and generic absoluteness results are amenable to a model-theoretic analysis which singles out the peculiar model-theoretic properties of models of set theory where forcing axioms hold (see for example the second author's work on this matter \cite{viale:category_forcing,VIAAUD14,VIAASP,MR4713473,MR4749956,viale2022absolutemodelcompanionshipforcibility}).
 The present study complements and expands this view by highlighting a universality phenomenon arising from the Boolean-valued approach to forcing.

 Section \ref{section:due} collects standard definitions and basic facts about Boolean algebras and Boolean-valued structures.
 To gauge the effect of forcing on initial segments of the universe, we introduce $\bool{B}$-valued structures of the form $H_{\check{\delta}}^\bool{B}$, which represent $H_\delta$ of the forcing extension by $\bool{B}$.
 Furthermore, we review normal and fine ideals and describe the Boolean algebra $\bool{B}(\tow{I})$ associated to a tower $\tow{I}$ of normal fine ideals.